kira8ke/FLIP.Sys.AI/README.md

 # 🧠 FLIP.Sys.AI Incident API Health Checker

 This is a Python-based DevOps mini project that checks the availability and response time of the FLIP.Sys.AI incident reporting API.
-It simulates a basic reliability check mechanism for AI-based backend systems like those used by Innovex Solutions.
+It simulates a basic reliability check mechanism for AI-based backend systems.

 ## 🚀 Project Goals